Aliases for HS3ST2 Gene

 GeneCards Summary for HS3ST2 Gene

 HS3ST2 (Heparan Sulfate-Glucosamine 3-Sulfotransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and heparan sulfate biosynthesis.
+Among its related pathways are heparan sulfate biosynthesis and Glycosaminoglycan metabolism.
 GO annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 2 activity.
 An important paralog of this gene is NDST4.

 UniProtKB/Swiss-Prot for HS3ST2 Gene